 Social media has been handy during this time, as far as keeping up with people goes, and it makes sense that you’d be tempted to use it while working remotely.
 Avoid doing this if it can be helped, going so far as to use a different browser or remove any shortcuts to your social channels.
 Otherwise, you’re inviting distractions.

 While this isn’t so much an option for the kids working remotely, your work processes may have enough flexibility and leeway to allow you to adjust your schedule to match your personal work patterns.
 Are you more focused during the morning?
 Do your thought-intensive and challenging tasks then.
 Not only will you likely accomplish more, the work will likely be of higher quality.

 Make sure that you establish some ground rules concerning remote work in your household.
 Constant distractions will only detract from whatever work or educational process is going on, so make it clear what your expectations are during the day.
 Minimizing interruptions is a key part of being productive as you work in a non-workplace environment.

 On the topic of communications, make sure that you and your children are using the tools available to you to ensure that everyone is clear on the process at hand.
 Keep in touch with your team, both in professional matters and in personal conversations.
 Encourage your kids to reach out to their friends after the school day ends.
 Remote doesn’t have to mean—and shouldn’t mean—isolated.

 Make no mistake, remote operations are challenging whether you’re trying to work or learn, but with a little bit of effort the rewards can be great.
-To learn more about remote operations and collaboration, and the tools needed to support these activities, reach out to Symmetric IT Group at (813) 749-0895 today.
+To learn more about remote operations and collaboration, and the tools needed to support these activities, reach out to COMPANYNAME at PHONENUMBER today.